 Nutritional yeast is not the same as baker’s yeast, so it isn’t going to make anything rise, the yeast cells are not alive, and I promise it’s not as scary as it sounds!
 It adds a great flavor to almost any savory dish and is completely vegan.

-- I like using cashews for this recipe because they have a neutral flavor and keep the color looking like parmesan, but you can also use almonds or even sunflower seeds for this recipe.
+I like using cashews for this recipe because they have a neutral flavor and keep the color looking like parmesan, but you can also use almonds or even sunflower seeds for a nut free option.

 - Add all ingredients to a food processor.

-- Process until completely broken up and a fine powder forms.
+- Process until completely broken up and a fine powder forms, about 30 seconds.